ant3mc/Gravity-Sandbox/README.md

 # Gravity Game (Gravity Sandbox)

 An interactive simulation of gravitational interactions between planets with various physics( including unusual) and visualization settings.
+ All-in-one html file( with integrated CSS and JS).

 ## 🚀 Key Features